universal-ctags/ctags/docs/windows.rst

 **CMD**

 Any Windows includes a command prompt.
 Not the most advanced, but it is enough to do the build tasks.
 Make sure the path is set properly and ``make -f mk_mingw.mak`` should so the trick.

-I have a patch for mk_mingw.mak to generate separate object files.

 **MSYS**